ntsh-oni/NeigeEngine/docs/scripting.md

 # Scripting Documentation
 NeigeEngine uses **Lua** for the scripting.
-It also define engine-specific functions described in this documentation.
+It also defines engine-specific functions described in this documentation.

 ## Table of contents
 1. General functions